deeppavlov/DeepPavlov/docs/components/squad.rst

 SDSJ Task B
 ~~~~~~~~~~~

-Pretrained models is available and can be downloaded (~4.8Gb):
+Pretrained models are available and can be downloaded (~4.8Gb):

 .. code:: bash